Trevor Braham: Himalayan Mountaineering

-The Kangchenjunga reconnaissance, led by John Kempe, included J. W. Tucker, S. R. Jackson, G. C. Lewis, Braham and medical officer, Dr. D. S. Mathews.
-They explored the upper Yalung glacier with the intention to discover a practicable route to the great ice-shelf that runs across the south-west face of Kangchenjunga.
+In addition to his Himalayan climbing experience, Braham's knowledge of the local customs and language was invaluable to the Kangchenjunga reconnaissance expedition which was led by John Kempe in 1954.
+The party also included J. W. Tucker (who wrote a book about the expedition's activities), S. R. Jackson (the brother of John Jackson), G. C. Lewis and medical officer, Dr. D. S. Mathews, they explored the upper Yalung glacier with the intention to discover a practicable route to the great ice-shelf that runs across the south-west face of Kangchenjunga.